will-wow/ramda-talk-old/deck/deck.md

 We can see what currying actually does for us here - in the first example, with lodash, if I wanted a function that adds one to a number, I would do it in the normal way - take a number argument, add it, and return it.
 And yes, I could have just used plus.

 But the ramda version of add is curried - so when I pass only one argument to it, I get back a function exactly like the first example - it takes in a number, and adds one to it.
+They also have the same type signature.
 But I was able to do that is this really concise, declarative way - addOne literally is just add one, and currying lets me say that.

 A couple notes here:
 In typescript, I can declare that a constant has a function type, like I’m doing here.
 In this case I wouldn’t actually have to do it, because add already has the type number to number to number, but I thought it would be clearer to actually show the types.